-We have and will continue to incur significant increased expenses and administrative burdens as a public company, which could materially and adversely affect our business, prospects, financial condition and results of operations.
+We have incurred and will continue to incur significant expenses and administrative burdens as a public company, which could materially and adversely affect our business, prospects, financial condition and results of operations.

 We have incurred and will continue to incur increased legal, accounting, administrative and other costs and expenses as a public company than we did as a private company.
 The Securities Exchange Act of 1934, as amended (the "Exchange Act"), Sarbanes-Oxley Act, including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the Public Company Accounting Oversight Board and the securities exchanges, impose additional reporting and other obligations on public companies.

-Compliance with public company requirements will increase costs and make certain activities more time-consuming.
-A number of those requirements require us to carry out activities Aurora has not done previously.
-For example, we created new board committees and have adopted new internal controls and disclosure controls and procedures.
-In addition, expenses associated with SEC reporting requirements will be incurred.
-Furthermore, if any issues in complying with those requirements are identified (for example, if the auditors identify a material weakness or significant deficiency in the internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of it.
-In addition, we have obtained director and officer liability insurance.
+Compliance with evolving public company requirements may continue to increase costs and make certain activities more time-consuming.
+For example, on December 31, 2023, we ceased to be an "emerging growth company" as defined in the Jumpstart our Business Startups Act of 2012, and we became subject to additional reporting requirements and standards including costs associated with compliance with the auditor attestation requirement of Section 404 of the Sarbanes-Oxley Act, the adoption of certain ASUs upon losing such status, additional disclosure requirements and accelerated filing deadlines for our periodic reports.
+As a result of losing emerging growth company status, we also became subject to enhanced disclosures obligations regarding executive compensation in our periodic reports and proxy statements and requirements to hold a non-binding advisory vote on executive compensation.
+In addition, expenses associated with SEC reporting requirements already have been and will continue to be incurred.
+Furthermore, if any issues in complying with those requirements are identified (for example, if we identify a material weakness or significant deficiency in the internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of it.
 Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on our Board or as executive officers.
-The additional reporting and other obligations imposed by these rules and regulations increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
-These increased costs will require us to divert a significant amount of money that could otherwise be used to expand the business and achiev
+The reporting and other obligations imposed by these rules and regulations have resulted in and may continue to result in significant accounting, administrative, financial compliance and legal costs.
+These costs have required and may continue to require us to divert a significant amount of money that could otherwise be used to expand the business and achieve strategic objectives.
+Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requi